-Technical documentation should be clear, concise and accurate, and actually solve a problem for your users.
+Technical documentation should be clear, concise, and accurate, and actually, solve a problem for your users.

 Technical documentation is vitally important for your software company.
 Here are some reasons why.

 When your product team has access to the right technical documentation, they can make much quicker decisions.
-They don’t have to scroll back through emails or threads in collaboration tools – they can instead instantly consult the documents produced alongside the software that explain how everything works and records the reasoning behind the decisions.
+They don’t have to scroll back through emails or threads in collaboration tools – they can instead instantly consult the documents produced alongside the software that explains how everything works and records the reasoning behind the decisions.

 When customers are using their software they can access your technical documentation alongside the product for help in using the tool.
-Documentation can be displayed in-app so customers don’t have to switch context when they run into issues.
+Documentation can be displayed in-app so customers don’t have to switch contexts when they run into issues.
 This improves the overall usability and experience of your software product.

 Having robust technical documentation makes it easier to advertise your product to potential customers.
 Many customers will be researching in more detail how your product works and technical documentation can explain your software features in more depth than you can get with typical marketing materials.

 When you have comprehensive technical documentation, customers can consult the docs when they run into technical issues.
-This reduces the number of inbound calls you get to your tech support line, and means you can support more customers on a smaller budget.
+This reduces the number of inbound calls you get to your tech support line and means you can support more customers on a smaller budget.
 Most customers prefer to troubleshoot problems themselves instead of waiting around for a person to help them.